 On the eve of departure

-In the early 1900s, Wellington photographers Berry & Co took on the task of photographing World War I soldiers as they were about to leave Wellington to join the war in Europe.
+In the 1910s, Wellington photographers Berry & Co took on the task of photographing members of the New Zealand Expeditionary Force before they left to fight in ’the war in Europe’ (later known as World War I).
 Some men were photographed alone, others with friends or the families they were about to leave behind.

 The photos were given to relatives and loved ones, and became a record of a poignant moment, and in some cases, a heartbreaking reminder of a soldier killed.